gardenlinux/gardenlinux/README.md

 ## Quick Start
 The entire build runs in a <i>privileged</i> Podman/Docker container that orchestrates all further actions.
 If not explicitly skipped, unit tests will be performed.
 Extended capabilities are at least needed for loop back support.
 Currently AMD64 and ARM64 architectures are supported.

+By default, Garden Linux uses [Podman](https://podman.io/) as container runtime for building Garden Linux images (Garden Linux artifacts however will have Docker in them to maintain compatibility with older Kubernetes versions).
+If - for whatever reason - you want or need to use Docker instead, you can set the environment variable `GARDENLINUX_BUILD_CRE=docker` before invoking the build.

 ### Build Requirements

 **System:**